SpaceX IPO: How It Could Hit Your Pension

 The Lock-Up Period: Timing the Exit

-Most IPOs include a lock-up period - typically six months - during which insiders cannot sell their shares.
+Most IPOs include a single lock-up period - typically six months - during which insiders cannot sell their shares.
 This is supposed to protect public investors by ensuring that the people who know the company best have skin in the game during the critical early trading period.

 Who Benefits and Who Pays